mo7amed7assan1911/SQL_Music_Store_Queries/Medium/README.md

+# Medium-Level Questions

-💡 **Reminder**: The database schema provided at the end of the md file.
+💡 **Reminder**: The database schema is provided at the end of the md file.

 ---